charlesbel/Microsoft-Rewards-Farmer/README.md

 <h2 align="center">-How to make Script automatically close:<h2

-Comment out the second to last line of code
+-Comment out the second to last line of code
 (If you do this you will not know if there was any errors)
 ```
 #input()